-Rio San Jose (non-tribal HWY 117 to Grants BNSF RR crossing) AU:NM-9000.A 003 WQS: 20.6.4.99
+Rio San Jose (non-tribal HWY 117 to Grants BNSF RR crossing)

 1996 Action: Listed for metals (Hg, Cd) and total phosphorus.
 This stream segment is listed as unclassified.
 The total phosphorus criterion applies only to high quality coldwater fisheries so the total phosphorus listing should be removed.
-Within the last five years 0/7 samples for mercury exceeded the detection level of 0.1 Fg/l.
-For cadmium the ratios are 0/7 within five years and 0/9 from 5-10 years.
+Within the last five years 0/7 samples for mercury exceeded the detection level of 0.1 Fg/I. For cadmium the ratios are 0/7 within five years and 0/9 from 5-10 years.